The Lady with the Veil

 The Lady with the Veil, The Lady with the Fan, or The Veiled Lady is a 1768 oil-on-canvas portrait by Alexander Roslin of his wife Marie-Suzanne Giroust in Bolognese dress.
+The painting was displayed at the Salon of 1769 at the Louvre in Paris.
 The work was mentioned in an inventory from Österbybruk as Portrait of the One-Eyed Woman; it is now in the Nationalmuseum in Stockholm under its current title.
 It was featured in the 1972 Swedish series of stamps Gustaviansk konst.